 Eligible for studies leading to a professional postgraduate degree is a person who has completed an applicable higher university degree or a degree in a university of applied sciences, or who has an applicable education completed abroad, which in the awarding country gives eligibility for corresponding higher education.

 Further provisions concerning eligibility for professional postgraduate degrees are enacted by the Government Decree.

 Eligible for specialist education is a person who has completed an applicable degree in a university or a university of applied sciences.

 Eligible for studies referred to in this Section may also be persons whom the University deems to possess sufficient knowledge and abilities to study on the programme to which they seek admission.

-In addition to an applicant’s general eligibility for postgraduate studies, selection of postgraduate students also takes into consideration the applicant’s study plan and research outline, as well as the resources available in the school to organise courses and supervision for postgraduate education.
+In addition to an applicant’s general eligibility for postgraduate studies, selection of postgraduate students also takes into consideration the applicant’s study plan and research outline, as well as the resources available in the faculty to organise courses and supervision for postgraduate education.

-New students are admitted by the schools’ deans.
+New students are admitted by the faculties’ deans.
 When admission results are published, unsuccessful applicants must be informed of how to obtain information on the application of the admission criteria in their case and how to appeal against the decision by submitting a request for rectification.